xastrobyte/Omega-Psi/readme.md

 ===
 [Add Omega Psi to Your Own Server](https://discordapp.com/oauth2/authorize?client_id=535587516816949248&scope=bot&permissions=519232)

+The default prefix is `o.` or you can mention it (i.e. `@Omega Psi#0025`).
+A server manager can change the prefix in case `o.` conflicts with another bot in the server

 ## Features
 There are lots of features in Omega Psi that are useful or simple.
 Some useful ones are commands like mathematics commands and coding commands.